 Putting vision into practice, visitors to the gallery are invited to write a response: a catch phrase, a word, or to draw an icon or visual symbol on prepared and embellished green, white and purple flags, which will then become part of the installation.

 Visitors are welcome to participate in our online conversation by logging into our website forum: ‘ethec’ (extending the conversation) and express their thoughts.
 Please note all comments will be moderated and responded to appropriately.

-Click to hear a one minute sample of the CD length audio art composed by Ceridwen Suiter, from on-site recordings collected from the social and mechanical sounds of the makers constructing their individual pockets during a communal lunch and workshop.
+Click below to hear a one minute segment of the CD length audio art composed by Ceridwen Suiter, from on-site recordings collected from the social and mechanical sounds of the makers constructing their individual pockets during a communal lunch and workshop..

 Technology Inspired Visuals/Soundscape by Ceridwen Suiter and Flossie Peitsch.

 The Gallery exhibits itself as a post-conceptual place where ‘Artistic Expression’ squares off against ‘High Art’.
 Galleries amass reputations and memories as exhibitions come and go.
 This work taps, denotes and speaks the volumes from the gallery’s collective memory.
 Transitory expressions that have passed through its doors appear to linger.
 As surprising and distinctive forms emerge from the walls one can actually hear ideas pulse and roll to the auditory surface of the space.

 Oct 8th – Oct 19th, 2013 ANU FOYER ART GALLERY